 Again, deciding on a type of format largely depends on the goals of the takeover campaign and the level of trust a brand and guest have between them.
 Even though any type of format would bring results, a product launch event would get more attention if done in a live setting, and posts by an influencer having a dark and gloomy aesthetic would not look authentic and natural on a feed of a brand that has light and cheerful colors and filters.

 This approach is great for longer takeovers (around a week).
 An influencer or a team or a community member posts directly to a brand’s IG gallery.
-The posts usually include “a-day-in-the-life” or “a-week-in-the-life” type of posts in case of an influencer where they show how the brand is involved in their daily work or life routine.
+The posts usually include “a-day-in-the-life” or “a-week-in-the-life” type of posts in the case of an influencer where they show how the brand is involved in their daily work or life routine.

 Employee takeover is a great way to show company culture and let the audience in on what’s going on behind the scenes for a week, for example.
-Or, in the case of community member takeover, a lot of UGC posts can be posted to show how a brand’s audience use their product or service.
+Or, in the case of community member takeover, a lot of UGC posts can be posted to show how a brand’s audience uses their product or service.

 IG posts are a great format if you don’t want to let your guests have full access to your account.
 They can create the posts, and send it over to you for approval and posting.
 This way, you’re allowed more control.
 However, in terms of your style and aesthetic, this can get tricky sometimes, as the content style may not always blend in nicely with your grid tone.